View Details Explore Now →

 Maintaining Your Insurance Coverage

 Once you have insurance, it's crucial to keep it up-to-date.
-Inform your insurer of any modifications or upgrades you make to the car, as these can affect its value and risk profile.
+Inform your Insurer of any modifications or upgrades you make to the car, as these can affect its value and risk profile.
 Regularly review your policy to ensure it still meets your needs.
 Keep detailed records of any maintenance or repairs performed on the vehicle.
 This demonstrates responsible ownership and can help with claims.

 Additional Tips for Kit Car Builders